The current state

 Imagine if your bank told you that, “if you forgot your Debit card PIN, you loose access to all your money with zero hope of recovering it how ever large a sum of money it would be".

-If the above was the case, I dont think any one would use debit cards.
-For the reason, find it fair to call people that keep significant amounts of cryptocurrency with under a private key Ultra risk takers.
+If the above was the case, I don’t think any one would use debit cards.

 3. Contract security.

 It is simply not reliable & safe for responsible institutions & individuals to deploy smart contracts on blockchains like Ethereum.

 Due to the blockchain having an immutable and unpredictable state, Smart contracts deployed on such a platform are also expected to suffer from immutable bugs & unpredictable events.

 I was glad that Rick dudley talked about this